 Interim Associate Vice President, South County Operations and Initiatives

-Dr. Stephan Walk is responsible for Cal State Fullerton’s Irvine campus, including academics, human and fiscal resources, facilities, safety, and oversight of student services and campus technology.
+Dr. Stephan Walk is responsible for Cal State Fullerton’s Irvine Center, including academics, human and fiscal resources, facilities, safety, and oversight of student services and campus technology.
 With a dual-major doctoral degree in Kinesiology and Sociology from Michigan State University, Dr. Walk joined the CSUF faculty in 1994, becoming interim athletic director and, most recently, associate dean in the College of Health and Human Development.
 He has served as president of the North American Society for the Sociology of Sport, Department of Kinesiology chair, faculty athletics representative, and on the Executive Committee of the CSUF Academic Senate.
 Dr. Walk was a 2015-2016 American Council on Education fellow.